astropy/astropy/docs/modeling/predef_models2D.rst

   a Gaussian with x,y standard deviations and rotation angle

 - :class:`~astropy.modeling.functional_models.RickerWavelet2D` model computes
-  a symmetric Mexican Hat function with the specified sigma
+  a symmetric RickerWavelet function with the specified sigma

 - :class:`~astropy.modeling.functional_models.Sersic2D` model computes
   a Sersic profile with an effective half-light radius, rotation, and